-CPH History: A San Diego Tradition for 75 Years
+CPH History: A San Diego Tradition Since 1946

 In 1941, a small group of Coronado residents, calling themselves the Coronado Players, began performing in the Coronado High School auditorium.
 The aspirations of this humble group were put on hold upon the bombing of Pearl Harbor as the United States entered World War II.